JustSomeJello/anteaque/README.md

 # 🍵 Anteaque
-**Anteaque** is a _Minecraft_ mod that allows students in the _Class of 2029 GAME program_ at _Brock Univerisity_ to contribute content, such as code, assets, and anything else!
+**Anteaque** is a _Minecraft_ mod that follows one premise: any students in the _Class of 2029 GAME program_ at _Brock Univerisity_ are allowed to contribute content, such as code, assets, and anything else to this mod*!
 This project serves as an easy way for GAME students to add content to their adjacent Minecraft server.
-This is the main repo we use for adding content!
+This is the main repo we use for adding content!\
+`* (content will be reviewed and must follow the rules below in order to be valid for addition.)`

 # Rules for Content Submission
 **Please follow these rules!
 Failure to do so may lead to your merge request being denied, and on more serious offenses a blacklist from this repo!**